ricardolamberti/crono/README.md

 The game now includes a multi-level **Bridge** building that lets characters traverse water tiles.
 Characters now support levels and warriors can display a weapon sprite based on their class.
+A new **TimelineManager** provides deterministic event tracking and time travel support.

 ## Folder Structure